shubhamchandak94/lossy_compression_evaluation/TOOLS.md

 ## Installing tools

-Below are the steps for installing all the tools and data required for reproducing the results in the study.
+Below are the steps for installing all the tools required for reproducing the results in the study.
 We will assume everything is installed in a working directory `$WORKINGDIR` and this variable is set using `export WORKINGDIR=/MY/PATH`.
 All experiments were performed on an Ubuntu 18.04.4 server with 40 Intel Xeon processors (2.2 GHz), 260 GB RAM and 8 Nvidia TITAN X (Pascal) GPUs.
 The default Python version was 3.7.6 (Anaconda).

 ```
 cd $WORKINGDIR